cherry-bunny779/win10-RetirementHome/README.md

 ##Process Monitor
 http://learn.microsoft.com/en-us/sysinternals/downloads/procmon
-Used for monitoring process CPU, Disk, Internet activity.
-Again, a more sophisticated version than that provided in Task Manager
+Used for monitoring and profiling CPU, Disk, Internet activity of processes.
+Again, a more sophisticated version than that provided in Task Manager.

 ##WinDBG
 https://learn.microsoft.com/en-us/windows-hardware/drivers/debugger/
 Used to read crash dump files.
-I mostly found it useful for fixing Localization/Compatability issues for certain visual novels
+I mostly found it useful for fixing Localization/Compatability issues for certain visual novels.

 ##Synctoy
 _source: none_